 The worker must record referrals as Program Referral evidence on the Evidence Dashboard.
-Program Referral evidence requires verification such as the written referral.
+Foster Care Program Referral evidence requires verification such as the written referral, signed by the CPS worker or their supervisor.
 Program Referral evidence ensures NC FAST applies foster care status to policy rules on the application and case.
+Foster Care Referral functions as verification of the selected Need Type; verification evidence, such as Student, Paid Employment or Earned Income of the Foster parents should be included (it will not count towards a parent fee).